 Tioga County, like much of Pennsylvania, is exceptionally lush and green.
 The trees on the Mansfield University of Pennsylvania campus accentuate the red brick of the buildings as the leaves change colors each fall.
 Both the Alumni and Elliott Lawns offer ample space for students to relax or study.
 The stunning Student Mall walkway winds throughout the campus.

-Elmhurst’s campus in Chicago is defined by tree canopy sitting over wide open lawns and walkways, and the arrival of Autumn lights up the area with near electric color.
+Elmhurst’s campus in Chicago is defined by a tree canopy sitting over wide-open lawns and walkways, and the arrival of Autumn lights up the area with near electric color.